Congressional Candidates and Voters Sue to Stop Trump’s Sabotage of USPS

 Meanwhile, on August 10, the “Delivering for America Act” was introduced in the House of Representatives.
 It would forbid the USPS from implementing or approving any changes to the operations or level of service provided by the Postal Service from those in effect on January 1, 2020.
 That includes any “change that would have the effect of delaying mail, allowing for the non-delivery of mail to a delivery route, or increasing the volume of undelivered mail.”
-Speaker of the House Nancy Pelosi has recalled House members from their recess to consider the legislation on Saturday.
+Speaker of the House Nancy Pelosi has recalled House members from their recess to consider the legislation.

-The postmaster general and the chairman of the USPS board of governors will testify before the House Oversight and Reform Committee on August 24 about the “sweeping operational and organizational changes at the Postal Service.”
+The postmaster general and the chair of the USPS board of governors will testify before the House Oversight and Reform Committee on August 24 about the “sweeping operational and organizational changes at the Postal Service.”

 Trump’s attacks on the Postal Service are undermining public trust in the sanctity of the election.
 Victories in lawsuits challenging his administration’s sabotage of the mail could help to restore confidence that all mail ballots will be counted.

 We must ensure that Trump’s attacks on the Postal Service end now.
+Z

 Marjorie Cohn is professor emerita at Thomas Jefferson School of Law, former president of the National Lawyers Guild, deputy secretary general of the International Association of Democratic Lawyers and a member of the advisory board of Veterans for Peace.
 Her most recent book is Drones and Targeted Killing: Legal, Moral, and Geopolitical Issues.